PaulRiesthuis/RiesthuisWebsite/content/post/Old_New Memory Task/index.markdown

 ----

-- **positive likelihood ratio (PLR)** - Probability that participants indicate "old" when the item is "old" divided by the probability that participants indicate "old" for "new" items
+### **Positive likelihood ratio (PLR)**
+- Probability that participants indicate "old" when the item is "old" divided by the probability that participants indicate "old" for "new" items

 \begin{align*}
 Positive \ likelihood \ ratio =  \frac{hit \ rate}{1 - false \ alarm \ rate}\\